Jasmine Paolini: 2024: Two major finals, Olympic gold

-2025: Rome champion, French Open doubles title
+2025: Rome singles and Roland Garros doubles titles

 Seeded fourth at the Australian Open, Paolini defeated qualifier Wei Sijia and Renata Zarazúa to reach the third round, where she lost to 28th seed Elina Svitolina in three sets.
 Paolini and Errani won their third WTA 1000 doubles title together at Doha, defeating Jiang Xinyu and Wu Fang-hsien in the final.
 The following week, her defense of her Dubai Championship title ended in the third round with a loss to Sofia Kenin during which she suffered an ankle injury that forced her to withdraw from the doubles competition at the tournament.